dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2018-1-10-presto-event-listener.md

 In the above example we have only used ``queryCompleted()`` [link] method from the [EventListener](link) interface.
 It provides following methods for different event notifications.

 What info is available inside the events.

+Also, note that we used logger interface for logging the queries because it provides maximal flexibility

+At high level, I am bit skeptic, and the finding data that supports authors arguments, is always possible.

 https://github.com/dharmeshkakadia/presto-event-logger